-The Fund's investment in the Subsidiary, which represents 98% of the Fund's total equity at the reporting date (2017: 97%), is carried at fair value with fair value changes recognised in the statement of comprehensive income, all changes in market conditions will directly affect net investment income.
-The fair value of the Subsidiary is directly impacted by the underlying investments of the Subsidiary.
+The Fund's investment in the Subsidiary, which represents 98% of the Fund's total equity at the reporting date (2018: 98%), is carried at fair value with fair value changes recognised in the statement of comprehensive income, all changes in market conditions will directly affect net investment income.
+The fair value of the Subsidiary is directly impacted by the fair value of the underlying investments held by the Subsidiary.